leukaemiamedtech/hias-all-oneapi-classifier/README.md

 # Acute Lymphoblastic Leukemia Tensorflow Classifier 2020

-The ALL Tensorflow 2020 model was trained and tested on a selection of different CPUs/GPUs, with the **Intel® Core™ i7-7700HQ CPU @ 2.80GHz × 8** and **Windows 10** providing the most optimal results.
+The Acute Lymphoblastic Leukemia Tensorflow Classifier 2020 network architecture is based on the proposed architecture in the [Acute Leukemia Classification Using Convolution Neural Network In Clinical Decision Support System](https://airccj.org/CSCP/vol7/csit77505.pdf "Acute Leukemia Classification Using Convolution Neural Network In Clinical Decision Support System") paper.
+The model was trained and tested on a selection of different CPUs/GPUs, with the **Intel® Core™ i7-7700HQ CPU @ 2.80GHz × 8** and **Windows 10** providing the most optimal results.

 | OS | Hardware | Training | Validation | Test | Accuracy | Recall | Precision | AUC/ROC |
 | -------------------- | -------------------- | -------------------- | ----- | ---------- | ---------- | ---------- | ---------- | ---------- |